jtr13/gittutorial/README.md

-# Git Tutorial for R Users
+# Git/GitHub Tutorial for R Users

 Click [here](GitTutorial.md) for the tutorial.